enasequence/read_docs/submit/fileprep/reads.md

 - The base calls and quality scores must be separated by a line starting with '+'.
 - Paired read names must either use Casava 1.8 read names (regular expression: `^@(.+)( +|\\t+)([0-9]+):[YN]:[0-9]*[02468]($|:.*$)` or must end with `/1` or `/2` optionally followed by a space and a comment.
+- Read names must not exceed a length of 256 characters.
 - The Fastq files must be compressed using gzip or bzip2.
 - The regular expression for bases is "^([ACGTNactgn.]*?)$”